villeneuve/libsigrokdecode-ds18b20/README.md

 The dumps are demonstrating 5 different one-wire commands:
 DS18B20: read scratchpad (and get temperature), read ROM, write scratchpad, search alarm
 DS18S20: read scratchpad (and get temperature)
+In each folder the README.md is explaining hardware, software and the result